Galaxy-SynBioCAD/rpRanker_image/README.md

 python rpCache.py
 ```

-It generates a folder with a collection of pickle files that are then used.
+It generates a folder with a collection of pickle files used by the program.

 ### Parse and Generate SBML's